 Mushroom Marsala Sauce:

-- Pour the sliced mushrroms Into the simmering oil/butter.
+- Pour the sliced mushrooms Into the simmering drippings and oil/butter.
 NOTE: if your butter is too dark or burned.
 Wipe out the pan, add more oil and butter and reheat before adding mushrooms.

 - Brown the mushrooms in oil and butter bout 5 minutes stirring often until excess moisture evaproates and mushrooms are browned.

-- Add Marsala.
+- Add Marsala wine.
 Deglaze and simmer about 5 minutes until it is reduced about 30%.

 - Add the broth and stir in the heavy cream slowly stirring constantly.